unbit/uwsgi-docs/Go.rst

 uWSGI api
 *********

 You can access the uWSGI api from your Go app, pretty easily.
-Just invoke the functions exported by the uwsgi.App struct
+Just invoke the functions exported by the uwsgi package

 .. code-block:: go

-   type App struct {
-           uwsgi.App
-   }

    func hello2(signum int) {
-           fmt.Println("I am an rb_timer running on mule", u.MuleId())
+           fmt.Println("I am an rb_timer running on mule", uwsgi.MuleId())
    }

    func hello(signum int) {
            fmt.Println("Ciao, 3 seconds elapsed")
    }

-   func (app *App) PostInit() {
+   func postinit() {
-           app.RegisterSignal(17, "", hello)
+           uwsgi.RegisterSignal(17, "", hello)
-           app.AddTimer(17, 3)
+           uwsgi.AddTimer(17, 3)

-           app.RegisterSignal(30, "mule1", hello2)
+           uwsgi.RegisterSignal(30, "mule1", hello2)
-           app.AddRbTimer(30, 5)
+           uwsgi.AddRbTimer(30, 5)
    }

-   var u App

    func main() {
-           uwsgi.Run(&u)
+           uwsgi.PostInit(postinit)
+           uwsgi.Run()
    }

-This time we have done a Go-style override of the uwsgi.App struct.
-We use that to 'override' uwsgi Go hooks, to run specific code on the various server stage.

-The PostInit() function is called after the Go initialization is complete.
+The PostInit() function set the 'hook' to be called after the Go initialization is complete.

 In that function we register two uwsgi signals, with the second one being run in a mule (the mule1)